 Out of a total of 1317 passengers onboard the ship, 869 of them were male whereas 447 were female.
 107 of the 1317 passengers were children.

 Among the 1314 passengers on the ship’s first voyage were high-profile names, including:

 - John Jacob Astor IV along with his spouse Madeleine Force Astor.
 Jacob was famous for being the wealthiest man on the Titanic.
 He was also renowned for marrying his wife, Madeline who was only 18 years young at the time of their wedding.
 Jacob was 29 years older than his wife.
 Jacob did not survive the disaster, but his wife Madeleine did.
 Madeline would later die in 1940.

-- Macy’s proprietor Isidor Straus and Ida, his wife.
-The couple died together on the night of the Titanic’s ill-fated blow.
+- Macy’s proprietor Isidor Straus and his wife Ida.
+The couple died on the night of the Titanic’s ill-fated blow.

-- Edward Austine Kent, who was a renowned architect.
-The disaster claimed his life.
+- Edward Austine Kent, a renowned architect, who lost his life in the disaster.

 - Margret “Molly” Brown played an instrumental role in ensuring calm during the evacuation of passengers.
 After the disaster, she was nicknamed “The Unsinkable Molly Brown”.
 She survived but passed on in 1932.

-- Karl Behr who was a tennis player.
+- Tennis player Karl Behr.
 He survived the tragedy.

 - Dorothy Gibson who was a film actress, singer, and model.
 She would go on to star in the first-ever movie about the Titanic’s misfortune but died in 1946.